-Weighing upwards of one hundred pounds, the typical time it takes to design and create a suit usually takes between six to nine months.
-Each design in created by the Indian planning to wear it, containing elaborate beading and patch work in order to depict meaningful and symbolic scenes.
-Beads, feathers, and sequins are a major part of a typical Mardi Gras Indian suit, but suits main cultural customs can change depending on the tribes.
-The uptown New Orleans typically focus more on the sculptural and abstract aspect of African-inspired suits.
+Weighing upwards of one hundred pounds, the typical time it takes to design and create a suit is between six to nine months.
+Each design is created by the Indian planning to wear it, containing elaborate beading and patch work in order to depict meaningful and symbolic scenes.
+Beads, feathers, and sequins are a major part of a typical Mardi Gras Indian suit, but a suit’s main cultural customs can change depending on the tribes.
+The uptown New Orleans tribes typically focus more on the sculptural and abstract aspect of African-inspired suits.
 Downtown tribes, however, tend to have more pictorial suits heavily influenced by Native Americans.

 There are many different roles that are played during a typical Mardi Gras Indian parade.
-Plain clothed informants stay several blocks ahead of the parade routes, serving as a look out for any danger.
+Plain–clothed informants stay several blocks ahead of the parade routes, serving as a lookout for any danger.
 Each procession begins with “spyboys” typically dressed in light running suits.
-This allows them to have to freedom of mobility in case of emergencies while still dressed in traditional attire.
+This allows them to have freedom of mobility in case of emergencies while still dressed in traditional attire.

-Following the “spyboys”, the “first flag” comes next in the lineup.
-This is usually an ornately dressed Indian that carries that token flag of their tribe.
-The final role following behind the first flag is the “Big Chief”, typically carrying the symbolic weapon.
+Following the spyboys, the “first flag” comes next in the lineup.
+This is usually an ornately dressed Indian that carries the token flag of their tribe.
+The final role following behind the first flag is the “Big Chief”, typically carrying the tribe’s symbolic weapon.
 The “Big Chief” is in charge of deciding where the tribe goes and which other tribes to meet.
 These major roles are followed by the entire group, and the entire group is followed by percussionists and revelers.

-Before, Mardi Gras was a violent day for many Mardi Gras Indians, typically used to settle scores.
-The traditions of mask wearing and large crowds only adding to the general confusion and often keeping families from joining in the celebrations.
+Previously, Mardi Gras was a violent day for many Mardi Gras Indians, typically used to settle scores.
+The tradition of mask-wearing and large crowds only added to the general confusion and often kept families from joining in the celebrations.